 Avoid copy and pasting from other decks, try to write from scratch, addressing the questions in the award information.
 It’s really obvious to judges when entries are copied and pasted, it doesn’t flow and it’s harder to write compelling copy within the word limit when it’s been copied from somewhere else.

 Edit ruthlessly - cut it down as much as you can.
 Agencies always tend to write too much, remember that less is always more.
 The judges are busy and will have several other awards to read, those entries that cover off all the key points clearly and succinctly will stand out the most.

 Make sure your overall entry is well designed.
 If you are allowed to use images, infographics and videos to make your entry easier to digest.
 Use your design team to help with the entry - you want to make it look amazing and stand out.

 Think about how you submit your supporting documents - you want to make it simple and easy.
 Perhaps a shortened bit.ly link where judges can see all the supporting evidence in one place rather than have to download large files.

 Proofread and triple check everything over twice and get other team members to do the same too, as you would for any pitch document.
 It’s amazing how many entries are submitted with obvious typos and errors.

-Winning or losing Awards
+Winning or Losing Agency Awards

 When you do win awards make sure you really make the most out of them.
 Announce the win via email, add it to your email signature, share it on social media and put it up on your website.